ietf-wg-privacypass/draft-ietf-privacypass-rate-limit-tokens/draft-ietf-privacypass-rate-limit-tokens.md

 response unmodified to the Client as the response to the original request for this issuance.

-Upon receipt of a successful (2xx) response from the Issuer, the Attester extracts the "Sec-Token-Origin" header, and uses the value to determine Issuer's Origin Alias as described in {{attester-output-anon-issuer-origin-id}}.
+Upon receipt of a successful (2xx) response from the Issuer, the Attester extracts the "Sec-Token-Origin-Alias" header, and uses the value to determine Issuer's Origin Alias as described in {{attester-output-anon-issuer-origin-id}}.

-If the "Sec-Token-Origin" header is missing in a successful (2xx) response from the Issuer, the Attester MUST count this towards penalizing the Issuer (see {{penalization}}).
+If the "Sec-Token-Origin-Alias" header is missing in a successful (2xx) response from the Issuer, the Attester MUST count this towards penalizing the Issuer (see {{penalization}}).
 The token response MUST continue to be processed, however, to prevent a malicious Issuer from using a token issuance failure as a signal to the requesting Origin.

-If the Issuer's Origin Alias derived from the value in the "Sec-Token-Origin" header was previously received in a response for a request with a different Client's Origin Alias within the same policy window, the Attester MUST count this towards penalizing the Issuer or Client (see {{penalization}}).
+If the Issuer's Origin Alias derived from the value in the "Sec-Token-Origin-Alias" header was previously received in a response for a request with a different Client's Origin Alias within the same policy window, the Attester MUST count this towards penalizing the Issuer or Client (see {{penalization}}).
 The token response MUST continue to be processed, however,